Term: Fall 2025

 Assembler, Virtual Machine I

-• Topics: Parsing, symbol tables, virtual machine code, working with stack expressions and virtual memory segments
+• Topics: Virtual machine: VM code specification, working with stack expressions and virtual memory segments

 • Read: Elements of Computing Systems, Chapter 6-7